Inflation in Costa Rica

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices rose 0.22% in September compared to the previous month, marking a contrast with the 0.07% fall logged in August.
+Consumer prices rose 0.05% in January compared to the previous month, down from 0.21% in December.

-The economy grew at the fastest rate in a year in the second quarter of 2018, according to the Central Bank of Costa Rica.
+The economy grew at a substantially slower pace in the third quarter of 2018, according to the Central Bank.